EdDataScienceEES/tutorial-Kirstb-04/index.md

-3. General tips for a professional markdown
+## 3. General tips for a professional markdown

 When trying to make a document look good it can be easy to under or over do-it.
 Plain black and white text  is proffessional right?
 Adding lots of colours and pictures will make it more interesing!
-No and No. It's tricky but you need to find a balance.
+No and no. It's tricky but you need to find a balance.
 A plain document can be boring and tedious to read, whilst a document that uses an array of colours and pictures without adding to the readers understanding, can be overwhelming and unproffessional.